mattkrick/react-portal-hoc/README.md

 - `isOpen`: Default is `false`.
 If you don't provide a `toggle` and want to manually manage the portal, use this.
 While this could be used in conjunction with a `setTimeout`, be warned that if you do, there is a special place in hell for you.

+## FAQ

+Q: How do I use this without a toggle?
+A: Use `isOpen` instead of `toggle`.

+Q: When the portal is open and they click the toggle again, the portal closes.
+How can I stop this?
+A: Use `isOpen` instead of `toggle`.

+Q: Should I pass things in via props or options?
+A: Pass in default values into options and overrides into props.
+For example, I have a credit card modal that usually has `clickToClose = true` in the options.
+This is good if they go into their account settings and update their billing info.
+However, if their card gets denied, I'm gonna set the prop `clickToClose = false` because I'm a greedy a-hole.

+Q: How do I close the portal by clicking a button on my toggle?
+A: The HOC will add `props.closePortal` to your toggle.
+Use it.

+Q: How can I do animations?
+A: To animate in, just use a keyframe animation or transition.
+When the component loads, the animation will execute.
+To animate out, use `beforeClose` (you'll probably want to call `setState` or something).

 ## License